AIDefender/AIDefender.github.io/_news/announcement_5.md

 inline: true
 ---

-We release [SimpleTIR](https://simpletir.notion.site/report), an end-to-end solution for stable multi-turn tool use RL Multi-turn RL training.
+We release [SimpleTIR](https://simpletir.notion.site/report), an end-to-end solution for stable multi-turn tool use RL training.